 I’ve three important announcements:

-1. Join us for a 15-day-long special virtual event in the ashram to get through the lockdown.
+1. Join us for a 15-day-long special virtual event at the ashram to get through the lockdown.
 Details here.

 3. Audible India will be relaying a daily Hindi message from me for the next 21 days.
 It’s available for free on Audible Suno for Android or on Audible (for iOS).
 If they give us permission, we will launch it here on os.me for non-Indian users very soon.